Llantwit Major, St Illtud's Church & Crosses

 What is clear, however, is that Cor Tewdws was the earliest school in Britain, and arguably the oldest college in the entire world.
 After the Romans left Britain in the early 5th century the college was left to defend itself against raiders, and in 446 AD Irish pirates burned the college to the ground.
 An unlikely story says that St Patrick was kidnapped from Cor Tewdws by the pirates.

-The Celtic college was sacked by Danes in 987 AD, but a more profound change came with the Norman invasion in the late 11th century.
+Danes sacked the Celtic college in AD 987, but a more profound change came with the Norman invasion in the late 11th century.
 The Norman lord Robert Fitzhamon sacked Llantwit Major's college and gave its estates to Tewkesbury Abbey.
 Around 1100 the Normans built a parish church on the college ruins.

 St Illtud's would be well worth visiting just for these historic features, but most people come to see the wonderful collection of Celtic stones, now housed in the restored Galilee Chapel.